anionDev/BitcoinNode/BitcoinNode/ReadMe.md

-# GRYVABitcoinNode
+# BitcoinNode

 ## General

-[GRYVABitcoinNode](https://github.com/anionDev/GRYVABitcoinNode) is a docker-image for simply running a [Bitcoin](https://bitcoin.org)-node in a docker-container.
+[BitcoinNode](https://github.com/anionDev/BitcoinNode) is a docker-image for simply running a [Bitcoin](https://bitcoin.org)-node in a docker-container.

 ## Reference

-The reference can be found [here](https://github.com/anionDev/GRYVABitcoinNode/blob/main/GRYVABitcoinNode/Other/Reference/ReferenceContent/index.md).
+The reference can be found [here](https://github.com/anionDev/BitcoinNode/blob/main/BitcoinNode/Other/Reference/ReferenceContent/index.md).

 ## Development